检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 不再显示此消息

-Adding a Disk to an ECS Scenarios The disks attached to an ECS include one system disk and one or more data disks.
-The system disk is automatically created and attached when the ECS is created.
-You do not need to purchase it again.
-The data disks can be added in either of the following
+Adding a Disk to an ECS Scenarios If the storage space on your ECS is insufficient, you can purchase EVS disks to add more storage space.
+The disks attached to an ECS include one system disk and one or more data disks.
+The system disk is automatically created and attached when the

 Basic ECS Metrics Description This section describes basic monitoring metrics reported by ECS to Cloud Eye.
 You can use Cloud Eye to view these metrics and alarms generated for ECSs.
 Namespace SYS.ECS Basic ECS Metrics Basic ECS metrics vary depending on ECS OSs and types.
 For details